code-423n4/2023-01-opensea-findings/data/Dravee-G.md

 ```

 Added together, the average gas saving counted here is 196.

+Consider applying the suggested equivalence and **add a comment mentioning what this is equivalent to**, as this is less human-readable, but still understandable once it's been taught.

 ## 3. Shift left by 5 instead of multiplying by 32